-The Drexel LeBow MBA enrolls approximately 800 students representing diverse backgrounds, 20 percent of whom are enrolled full-time.
-Approximately 50 percent of the full-time students are international.
+The Drexel LeBow MBA enrolls approximately 800 students representing diverse backgrounds.
 Drexel LeBow MBA students have come from more than 40 countries in Asia, Europe, South America and Canada.

 Following in the mission of the University's founder, A.J.
 Drexel, to provide practical applications of learning, the Drexel LeBow faculty have backgrounds in corporate management and scholarly research.
 Drexel LeBow faculty combine strengths in teaching and research.
 They also enjoy strong ties with the corporate community.
 Corporate and entrepreneurial leaders add to the full-time faculty by coming to campus as guest lecturers or as adjunct professors.